Monarch Butterfly Sanctuary

 Every Year Thousands of Monarchs Overwinter in Pacific Grove

-Arriving in October, the Monarch Butterflies cluster together on the pines and eucalyptus trees of the Sanctuary.
+Arriving in October, monarch butterflies cluster together on pine, cypress and eucalyptus trees in the Sanctuary.
 Their migration to Pacific Grove is so unique that Pacific Grove is nicknamed "Butterfly Town, U.S.A."
-The community has always welcomed the butterflies and advocated for the butterflies’ protection.
+The community has always welcomed the butterflies and advocated for their protection.
 Citizens of Pacific Grove voted to create an additional tax to create the Monarch Grove Sanctuary which is cared for by dedicated volunteers.
 The Pacific Grove Police Department enforces strict regulations that prohibit the "molestation of butterflies."
 The fine? $1,000.
 For more information on monarch viewing and to access weekly monarch counts, please go to the Pacific Grove Museum of Natural History.

 Where do they come from?
-The Monarch Butterfly (Danaus plexippus) is a widespread tropical insect that ranges as far north as Canada.
+The monarch butterfly (Danaus plexippus) is a widespread tropical insect that ranges as far north as Canada.
 It cannot withstand freezing winter temperatures.
-To survive, the Monarch migrates to safe overwintering sites that are neither cold enough to kill it, nor so warm that it wastes precious energy flying too much.
+To survive, monarchs migrate to safe overwintering sites that are neither cold enough to kill it, nor so warm that it wastes precious energy flying too much.

-Monarchs east of the Rocky Mountains spend the winters in high mountains in central Mexico.
-Monarchs west of the Rockies migrate to locations on the central California coast.
+Monarchs west of the Rocky Mountains migrate to locations on the central California coast.
+Monarchs east of the Rockies spend their winters in the high mountains of central Mexico.
 En route, they may travel as far as 2,000 miles, covering one hundred miles per day, and flying as high as 10,000 feet.
 A mighty achievement for such a seemingly fragile insect!

-During her lifespan, a female Monarch may lay hundreds of eggs.
-She deposits these pin-head sized eggs on the underside of milkweed leaves, where they will hatch in 4-5 days, depending on the temperature.
-The newly hatched larva feeds voraciously on the milkweed, accumulating bitter chemicals from the host plant which help protect the Monarch from predation by birds.
+During her lifespan, a female monarch may lay hundreds of eggs.
+She deposits these pinhead-sized eggs on the underside of milkweed leaves, where they will hatch in 4-5 days, depending on the temperature.
+The newly hatched larva feeds voraciously on the milkweed, accumulating bitter chemicals from the host plant that help protect the monarch from predation by birds.
 Over the next few weeks, the caterpillar grows from 1/16th of an inch to about 2 inches in length, increasing its weight by a factor of 2,700.
 To accommodate this rapid growth, the caterpillar must shed its distinctively striped skin several times before it is ready for the next stage of its development.

-The chrysalis splits open along several joints, and the Monarch butterfly carefully emerges.
+The chrysalis splits open along several joints, and the monarch butterfly carefully emerges.
 Its wings are still folded and crumpled from confinement in the chrysalis, so the butterfly must pump fluid from its body into the wings, expanding them quickly to full size.
 The butterfly then rests quietly for a few hours to allow the wings to dry and harden before embarking on its maiden flight.
-A female Monarch has approximately 6 weeks to seek out nectar, mate, and lay eggs before she dies.
+A female monarch has approximately six weeks to seek out nectar, mate, and lay eggs before she dies.

-In late summer and early fall, a special generation of Monarchs is born.
+In late summer and early fall, a special generation of monarchs is born.
 These Monarchs live much longer, up to eight months.
-Triggered by the decreasing daylight and angle of the sun, these butterflies delay sexual maturity and begin flying south toward the overwintering grounds, up to 2,000 miles away.
-The Monarchs feed on flower nectar during the journey, attempting to build up fat reserves which will enable them to survive the winter months.
-At night they may cluster together in small groups, but as winter approaches, they move on to more permanent overwintering sites.
+Triggered by the decreasing daylight and angle of the sun, these butterflies delay sexual maturity and begin flying toward their overwintering grounds, in some cases up to 2,000 miles away.
+The Monarchs feed on flower nectar during the journey, attempting to build up fat reserves that will enable them to survive the winter months.
+At night, they may cluster together in small groups, but as winter approaches, they move on to more permanent overwintering sites.

-After arriving at their destination, the monarchs cluster in large masses to conserve heat.
-Their flight muscles do not function well unless the temperature is above 55 degrees.
-They rest quietly on the trees, resembling dead leaves, until sunlight warms them enough to fly.
+After arriving at their destination, the monarchs cluster in large masses for protection from the elements.
+Since their flight muscles do not function well unless the temperature is above 55 degrees, they rest quietly on the trees, resembling dead leaves, until sunlight warms them enough to fly.
 On warm days, the butterflies will leave the trees entirely, seeking out nectar sources with which to replenish their energy reserves, but always returning well before evening to once again cluster in the trees.

-The overwintering Monarchs do not mate until the increasing temperatures and daylight hours in February trigger the development of their sexual organs.
+The overwintering monarchs do not mate until the increasing temperatures and daylight hours in February trigger the development of their sexual organs.
 They can then be seen performing spiral mating flights, after which the coupled pair will rest overnight.
 The male passes a nutrient rich sperm packet to the female during mating.
-This extra energy will allow the female to travel far in search of milkweed on which to lay her eggs.
-By March, most of the butterflies have departed on the spring migration
+With newly fertilized eggs, the female will travel far in search of milkweed on which to lay them.
+By March, most of the butterflies have departed on their spring migration.

-With the coming of spring, the Monarchs join the western migration, spreading out through the Central Valley, into the Sierras, and northeast to the Rocky Mountains, laying eggs as they go.
-Monarchs born in the spring and summer move rapidly through their life cycle, flying further north and east with each succeeding generation.
-As many as 5 generations of Monarchs may continue northward, until the shortening daylight once again reverses the direction of the migration.
+With the coming of spring, the monarchs join the western migration, spreading out through the Central Valley, into the Sierras, and northeast to the Rocky Mountains, laying eggs as they go. monarchs born in the spring and summer move rapidly through their life cycle, flying further north and east with each succeeding generation.
+As many as five generations of monarchs may continue northward, until the shortening daylight once again reverses the direction of the migration.